booth-algo/RISC-V-T24/docs/personal_statements/james_statement.md

 ## Mistakes I made
 I made a few mistakes in this project related to my management and skills learned.
 I regret not taking the opportunity to learning the workings of the testbenches and how to write them at the start of the project from my peers.
 Learning this skill would've enabled more effective debugging, helping out the team more in this area.

-## The Team
+## What I Would Do Differently
 In my opinion, the team worked exellently together and the dynamics of the team were effortless.
-I believe that the workload of the team was equally distributed and I am thankful for the work that my group have put into this project
+I believe that the workload of the team was equally distributed and I am thankful for the work that my group have put into this project.

-## What I Would Do Differently
 If the group was to do this project again, I would ensure that we planned appropriately the design of each module before implementation to reduce time spent redesigning modules in the CPU and unneccessary time spent debugging.